debridge-finance/desdk/README.md

 # deBridge SDK

-**Send, track and claim arbitrary cross-chain messages over the [deBridge protocol](https://debridge.finance)  programmatically**. deSDK is a framework-agnostic software development kit focused on handling typed messages routed by deBridge - a generic messaging and cross-chain interoperability protocol that enables decentralized transfers of arbitrary data and assets between various blockchains.
+**Send, track and claim arbitrary cross-chain messages programmatically with the [deBridge protocol](https://debridge.finance)**. deSDK is a framework-agnostic software development kit focused on handling typed messages routed by deBridge, a generic messaging and cross-chain interoperability protocol that enables anyone to build powerful cross-chain applications where value and messages flow seamlessly.

 ## Installation